qcc4cp/qcc/README.md

 # Quantum Computing for Programmers

 This is the open-source repository for the book [Quantum Computing for Programmers](https://www.cambridge.org/us/academic/subjects/computer-science/algorithmics-complexity-computer-algebra-and-computational-g/quantum-computing-programmers?format=HB) by Robert Hundt, Cambridge University Press (QCC4CP for short).
 The book describes this implementation in great detail, including all the underlying math and derivations.
+Note, however, that this code base is evolving - not all algorithms found here are discussed in the book.

 To get started quickly on the Python sources, you may find the [Quickstart Guide](https://github.com/qcc4cp/qcc/blob/main/resources/quickstart.md) helpful.

 This project builds vendor-independent infrastructure from the ground up and implements standard algorithms, such as Quantum Teleportation, Superdense coding, Deutsch-Jozsa, Bernstein-Vazirani, Quantum Phase estimation (QPE), Grover's Search (with application to Quantum counting, 3SAT, Graph Coloring, and Minimum finding), Quantum random walks, VQE, Max-Cut, Subset-Sum, Quantum Fourier Transform (QFT), Shor's integer factorization, Solovay-Kitaev, Principal Component Analysis, and a few more.
 It also implements high performance quantum simulation and a transpilation technique to compile circuits to other infrastructures, such as Qiskit or Cirq.